rmoesbergen/openwrt-ha-device-tracker/README.md

 * Adjust settings.json to your needs (see below)
 * run device.py (in a screen for now)

-Making it a proper daemon is on the todo list..
+Making it a proper daemon with an init script is on the todo list..

 ## Configuration ##
 The settings file looks like this: